Skip to content Skip to footer

 Rather than trying to protect biological diversity one species at a time, conserving a range of physical environments will protect a diversity of plants and animals under both current and future climates.
 The Nature Conservancy’s assessment of the area points out that our proposed actions of restoring sensitive habitats and facilitating innovative public land management are critical to maintaining this resiliency and connectivity.

-Species of different sizes and colors are found throughout the Pueblo and Trout Creek Mountains — Charlie Quinn
+Species of different sizes and colors are found throughout the Pueblo and Trout Creek Mountains. — Charlie Quinn

-Lupine brighten up the landscape in the mountain valleys — Mark Greenfield
+Lupine brighten up the landscape in the mountain valleys. — Mark Greenfield

 Some of the project’s conservation parcels are scattered among public lands and the designated Wilderness Study Areas (WSAs), including Pueblo Mountains WSA.
 These lands are places that have wilderness characteristics – size, naturalness, and outstanding opportunities for solitude or primitive recreation.
 They allow for non-motorized access/recreation and are open to public hunting and fishing per state regulations.